An approach for computing families of multi-branch-point covers and applications for symplectic Galois groups: Example: Totally real PSp(6,2) -realizations

 where $0<A<1$ is a real number, see \cite{Marshall2007} and \cite{Barnes2014} for a thorough analysis.
 This step requires the permutation triple $(x,y,(xy)^{-1})$ to be of genus zero, otherwise corresponding line segments will not appear to be adjacent to each other at some point.

 We end up with an approximate dessin in $\mathbb{P}^{1}$ with the same ramification structure as $\Phi$, see Figure \ref{3}.
-This approximation can be combined with Newton's method to obtain coefficients of the desired Belyi map with sufficiently high precision.
+With respect to the coordinates and multiplicities of the zeroes, ones and poles of the constructed approximate dessin we pick $c_0\in \mathbb{C}$ and complex polynomials $p_{4}$, $q_{8}, q_{24}$, $r_6,r_{16}$ accordingly.
+This gives a starting point for a successful application of Newton's method, allowing us to find an approximation of the desired Belyi map $F$ of sufficiently high precision.
+Note that our approach does not require to recognize the coefficients of $F$ as algebraic numbers.